-The Fear of Puppets is Technically Known as Pupaphobia and is a fear most associated with early childhood experiences when puppets or toys in the bedroom, for example, might have appeared to have had a life of their own.
+The fear of Puppets is also known as Pupaphobia and is a fear most associated with early childhood experiences when puppets or toys in the bedroom, for example, might have appeared to have had a life of their own.

 Puppets and dolls ‘coming to life’ has been a recurring theme in the horror movie genre further reinforcing this idea in those adults who might have developed the fear in their younger years.